 Advanced Studies in Working with Children in a Diverse World

-Students will evaluate developmental needs of children and the different assumptions which underlie developmental and constructivist approaches to working with children.
+In this online M.A. course, students will evaluate developmental needs of children and the different assumptions which underlie developmental and constructivist approaches to working with children.
 Students will investigate and critique the uses of interpersonal power in settings where adults and children encounter each other, observe children in a variety of contexts, and create effective facilitative strategies for teaching, parenting, and social and educational change.
 Emphasis will be on valuing diversity and respecting the individual; active experiential learning; synthesis of theory and practice; and the impact of social contexts on oneself and others.

 The Child with Special Needs: An Interdisciplinary Perspective

-This course is designed to explore the context of culture and anti-bias issues related to educating children and adolescents with special needs in both inclusive and more restrictive settings.
+This online course is designed to explore the context of culture and anti-bias issues related to educating children and adolescents with special needs in both inclusive and more restrictive settings.
 For purposes of enhancing the teacher's effectiveness in the classroom, the following areas will be addressed: 1.
 Knowledge of, and sensitivity toward, people with disabilities 2.
 Knowledge of federal/state mandates for educating students with disabilities; 3.
 Identification and screening of a child with special needs; 4.
 Involvement of parents in the process of meeting student needs; 5.
 Collaboration with other professionals to identify appropriate interventions; 6.
 Application of methods used to modify the curriculum and accommodate various learning styles; and 7.
 Accessing educational and community resources such as assistive technology, career and vocational education.

 Pedagogical, Social, and Cultural Implications

-This third course is designed as both a scholarly and reflective opportunity where candidates ground their ethnography within a theoretical framework.
-The course helps students access the larger social and political context of schooling by analyzing issues such as society's perception of schools; the racial, economic, and linguistic pressures placed on parents and their children; and the policies and trends that impact learning.
+This third online course is designed as both a scholarly and reflective opportunity where candidates ground their ethnography within a theoretical framework.
+The online course helps students access the larger social and political context of schooling by analyzing issues such as society's perception of schools; the racial, economic, and linguistic pressures placed on parents and their children; and the policies and trends that impact learning.
 The candidates synthesize their experiences within schools and write about how they will work to create equitable learning environments in the future.
 Section IV of the ethnography project helps candidates synthesize previous readings by analyzing, supporting and discussing their data.